sfera-labs/sfera/src/site/markdown/installation.md

 # Install Sfera

-The installation simply consists of downloading [Sfera's jar file](downloads.html) and adding the needed configuration files and plugins.
+The installation of Sfera simply consists of downloading [Sfera's jar file](downloads.html) and adding the needed configuration files and plugins.

+## Requirements

 Sfera requires Java Runtime Environment (JRE) 8.
 If you don't have it already, download it from http://www.oracle.com/technetwork/java/javase/downloads/index.html and install it on your platform.
 Make sure the `JAVA_HOME` environment variable is properly set.